pingidentity/pingidentity-devops-getting-started/docs/README.md

 * **Streamlined Deployments**

-    Deploy and run workloads on our solutions without the need for additional hardware or VMs.
+    Deploy and run workloads on our solutions without the need for additional hardware or virutal machines (VMs).

 * **Consistent and Flexible**